realworldocaml/book/en/guided-tour.md

   and commas, which is more like the UNIX shell than it is like traditional programming languages like C or Java.
-- OCaml allows you to place underscores in the middle of your integer literals, as a way of improving readability.
+- OCaml allows you to place underscores in the middle of your integer literals, to improve readability.
 Note that underscores can be placed anywhere within a number, not just every three digits.
 - OCaml carefully distinguishes between `float`, the type for floating point numbers and `int`, the type for integers.
-The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't automatically cast between types.
+The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't automatically cast between these types.
 This can be a bit of a nuisance, but it has its benefits, since it prevents some kinds of bugs that arise in other languages due to unexpected differences between the behavior of `int` and `float`.
 For example, in many languages, `1 / 3` is `0`, but `1 / 3.0` is a third.
 OCaml requires you to be explicit about which operation you're doing.

 We can also create a variable to name the value of a given expression, using the `let` keyword.
 This is known as a _let binding_.